-James Madison University is a community of diverse individuals who have come together for the purpose of education.
+James Madison University is a community of individuals who have come together for the purpose of education.
 As with any community, the university must establish guidelines for behavior, which will produce the type of environment necessary to best achieve its mission.

 • JMU reserves the right to develop and implement new rules, guidelines and standards of conduct for students, recognized student organizations, and student groups that are not presently included in this Handbook.